Government Engineering College, Kozhikode: ISTE GECK

-Aptico UDSF GECK

-The Aptico union of GECKKD is purely a student organization formed by the students of GECK.
-Its aim is to provide training for students in the aptitude screening test of the core companies.
-It also aims to provide space for students to discuss the out-of-test syllabi and improve their productivity.
-Besides these, it also provides the basics of GATE, CAT Exams.

 National Service Scheme

 The Technical Cell of the National Service Scheme (NSS) encourages students and staff to participate in social work.
 Volunteers organize programs such as seminars and orientation programs inside and outside the campus.
 The motto of the organization is "Personality development through social service."

 The NSS's GECK unit has been given awards for its performance.
 These include: